dendenxu/fast-gaussian-rasterization/readme.md

 ## Tips

-Note that the second output of the `GaussianRasterizer` is not radii anymore (since we're not gonna use it for backward), but the alpha values of the rendered image instead.
+Note that the second output of the `GaussianRasterizer` is not radii anymore (since we're not gonna use it for the backward pass), but the alpha values of the rendered image instead.
-And the alpha channel content seems to be bugged for now, will debug.
+And the alpha channel content seems to be bugged currently, will debug.

 - [ ] TODO: Debug alpha channel